jonnonz1/nz-statute-book/acts/public/2012/search-and-surveillance-act-2012.md

 In this subpart, unless the context otherwise requires,—
   - **applicant** , in relation to any provision in this subpart, means any of the following persons:
   (a) a constable:
-  (b) any other person authorised to apply for a search warrant by this Act or any enactment specified in column 2 of the Schedule to which that provision applies
+  (b) any other person authorised to apply for a search warrant by this Act or any enactment specified in column 2 of Schedule 2 to which that provision applies
   - **thing** includes an intangible thing (for example, an email address or access information to an Internet data storage facility).

 **Application for search warrant**